ViVA505/SpotiVa/README.md

 ## Setup

-1. Install FFmpeg and make sure `ffmpeg` is available in your system `PATH`.
+1. Install FFmpeg and make sure `ffmpeg` is available in your system `PATH` (this is important even for the release.).
 2. Install dependencies:

 ```bash